What to expect at our Development Centre

 Your recruitment officer will also be in touch before your selection day to talk through the day in more detail, as well as to answer any questions you might have.
 You can reach out to them at any point to discuss it in more depth.

-The day is comprised of the following three main elements, starting with the competency-based interview, and ending with a sample lesson and self-evaluation.
+The day is comprised of the following three main elements, starting with the competency-based interview, and ending with a teaching episode and self-evaluation.

 You will have a one-on-one interview with an assessor, focusing on how you can demonstrate our competencies.
 You will also have the chance to ask any questions you may have.